M.Tech in Smart Grid and Energy Storage Technologies

 As the demand for clean energy and the integration of renewable energy sources continue to grow, the role of energy storage in smart grids will become increasingly important.
 Advances in energy storage technologies, such as improved battery chemistries and materials, will further enhance the performance and cost-effectiveness of storage systems.
 Energy storage systems help address the inherent challenges associated with electricity generation and consumption, such as fluctuating demand, variable renewable energy generation, and grid reliability.
 The key benefits of energy storage in smart grids include:

-Grid stability: Energy storage systems can instantaneously respond to abrupt changes in demand or supply, helping maintain grid stability and prevent power outages.
-Integration of renewable energy: Fluctuating renewable sources can be operated along with energy storage systems can increase the share of renewable energy in the grid and minimize reliance on fossil fuels.
+Integration of renewable energy : Fluctuating renewable sources can be operated along with energy storage systems can increase the share of renewable energy in the grid and minimize reliance on fossil fuels.

-Peak load shaving: Energy storage systems can discharge stored energy during peak demand periods, reducing the need for additional generation capacity and loweringelectricity costs.
+Peak load shaving : Energy storage systems can discharge stored energy during peak demand periods, reducing the need for additional generation capacity and loweringelectricity costs.

-Load leveling: Energy storage can help balance energy consumption throughout the day, reducing the stress on the grid and improving overall efficiency.
+Load leveling : Energy storage can help balance energy consumption throughout the day, reducing the stress on the grid and improving overall efficiency.

 About the Program

-The M.Tech program in Smart Grid and Energy Storage Systems is a Master’s program offered to students who are interested in learning and building a fruitful career in the broad field of smart grid and storage technologies, which finds wide applications in many industrial, commercial and automotive sectors to name a few.
+The M.Tech program in Smart Grid and Energy Storage Systems is a Master’s program offered to students who are interested in learning and building a successful career in the broad field of smart grid and storage technologies, which finds wide applications in many industrial, commercial and automotive sectors to name a few.
 Emphasis is further laid on training the students towards the latest developments in renewable energy sector, which finds a promising place in the upcoming and future smart grids.
 The program is flexible enough to allow a student to specialize in any topic of interest by taking elective courses and working on a research project in that area.
 The program is also intended to have a design project in their first two semesters.
 The program is a 60+ credit degree program, which is spread over 4 semesters for a full-time student.
-About twothirds of the credits involve coursework, and the remainder consists of project work.
+About two-thirds of the credits involve coursework, and the remainder consists of project work.
 The emphasis is on conducting original research and writing a thesis that reports these results.

 Eligibility